A.I. might be here to stay, but the more your children use it, the more it undermines their critical thinking skills.”.

 What’s Actually At Stake

-When children repeatedly rely on AI without structure, they start practicing habits like:
+When children use AI without structure, they:

 - accepting polished answers without examining them